Alibaba, Tencent mull over opening up services to each other - WSJ - News Break

 Alibaba, Tencent mull over opening up services to each other - WSJ

-(Reuters) - China’s two online giants Alibaba Group Holding Ltd and Tencent Holdings Ltd are gradually considering opening up their services to each other, according to a Wall Street Journal report on Wednesday.
+July 14 (Reuters) - China's two online giants Alibaba Group Holding Ltd (9988.HK) and Tencent Holdings Ltd (0700.HK) are gradually considering opening up their services to each other, according to a Wall Street Journal report on Wednesday.

-It comes days after China’s crackdown on a number of technology companies with overseas listings including Didi Chuxing, Tencent and Alibaba.
+It comes days after China's crackdown on a number of technology companies with overseas listings including Didi Chuxing (DIDI.N), Tencent and Alibaba.

 Both Alibaba and Tencent are working on new plans separately to loosen up restrictions including introducing Tencent's WeChat Pay to Alibaba's e-commerce marketplaces, Taobao and Tmall, the WSJ report added, citing people familiar with the matter.